aws-lite/aws-lite/plugins/cloudfront/readme.md

 Properties:
 - **`FieldLevelEncryptionProfileConfig` (object) [required]**
-  - Complete field level encryption profile config
+  - Complete field level encryption profile configuration
   - [More details (AWS)](API_FieldLevelEncryptionProfileConfig.html)
 - **`Id` (string) [required]**
-  - The resource ID
+  - Resource ID
 - **`IfMatch` (string) [required]**
   - Value of `ETag` property returned from a recent call to any of: `Create`, `Get` methods associated with the resource